-Kidney cancer—also called renal cancer—is one of the major types of cancer for which new immune-based cancer treatments are currently in development.
+Kidney cancer—also called renal cell cancer—is one of the major types of cancer for which new immune-based cancer treatments are currently in development.
 This page features information on kidney cancer and immunotherapy clinical trials for kidney cancer patients, and highlights the Cancer Research Institute’s role in working to bring effective immune-based cancer treatments to kidney cancer patients.

 The kidney is the organ that filters blood, cleaning out wastes and making urine.
 About 9 out of every 10 kidney cancers are renal cell carcinomas—cancers that form in the lining of the tubules inside the kidney.
 A person can live with only one functioning kidney.

 In its early stages, kidney cancer typically has no symptoms.
 As a tumor grows, symptoms may include blood in the urine, pain or a lump in the lower back or abdomen, fatigue, weight loss, and swelling in the ankles or legs.
-If kidney cancer is diagnosed while the cancer is still local (has not spread beyond the kidney), the 5-year survival rate is 91%.
+If kidney cancer is diagnosed while the cancer is still local (has not spread beyond the kidney), the 5-year survival rate is 92%.
 Often a tumor will be discovered when a patient has a CT scan or ultrasound for another reason.
 Like most cancers, kidney cancer is difficult to treat once it has spread to other parts of the body.
-Metastatic kidney cancer has a 5-year-survival rate of less than 10%.
+Metastatic kidney cancer has a 5-year-survival rate of 12%.

 Risk factors for kidney cancer include tobacco use, obesity, high blood pressure, chronic renal failure, exposure to certain industrial chemicals, such as trichloroethylene, and radiation.

 Most renal cell carcinomas are a subtype called clear cell carcinoma.
 About 7 out of 10 people with renal cell carcinoma have this kind of cancer.